TonyKaravasilev/CryptoMananaDocs/docs/core.md

 - `Randomness`.

-&nbsp;&nbsp;&nbsp;&nbsp;You will probably need to address the core structure when defining new future components and reuse available validations or methods.
+&nbsp;&nbsp;&nbsp;&nbsp;You will probably need to address the core structure when defining new future components and reusing available validations or methods.
 In most cases, the PHPDoc collection stubs will guide your IDE or you can check the [technical API documentation](../api/){:target="_blank"} for more details.

 &nbsp;&nbsp;&nbsp;&nbsp;In addition, you can see the whole CryptoMañana (CryptoManana) cryptography framework [ecosystem visualization at the technical API documentation](../api/graphs/class.html){:target="_blank"}.